kontext-e/jqassistant-antlr-plugin/README.md

 # jQAssistant Plugin for Antlr grammars

 This plugin uses antlr grammars to read and parse other files and stores their syntax trees into the jQAssistant Database.
+It is intended as a universal Plugin for any DSL created in Antlr.
+This Plugin does not read the structure of the grammar itself, but uses the grammar to analyze files written using that grammar.

 ## How to install